miso-lims/miso-lims/docs/user_manual/general_navigation.md

 In any of the bulk tables, you can autofill a column by setting a value in the top row, selecting that cell, and then either dragging the fill handle to include all of the cells that you would like to copy the value to, or simply double-clicking the fill handle to autofill to the bottom of the column.
+The fill handle is the little square at the bottom right of the selected cell(s).

 If you wish to increment a number within the column, you can do that by entering the first two cell values, selecting both of those cells, and then using the fill handle in the same manner.
 For example, if you wished to set Pool aliases